aptech/docs/docs/CR-plotAddTextbox.rst

 ::

-    //Create text for textbox
+    // Create text for textbox
     box_text = "Periods of recession are highlighted";

     x_start = 4;
     y_start = 3;

-    //Add textbox to the (4,3) location on the last draw graph plotAddTextbox(box_text, x_start, y_start);
+    // Add textbox to the (4,3) location on the last draw graph plotAddTextbox(box_text, x_start, y_start);

 Customized textbox